 Most conversation in a project is on technical topics, such as the right way to fix a certain bug, whether or not to add a feature, how strictly to document interfaces, etc. Consensus-based governance works well because it blends seamlessly with the technical discussion itself.
 By the end of a discussion, there is often general agreement on what course to take.
 Someone will usually make a concluding post, which is simultaneously a summary of what has been decided and an implicit proposal of consensus.
 This provides a last chance for someone else to say "Wait, I didn't agree to that.
 We need to hash this out some more."

 For small, uncontroversial decisions, the proposal of consensus is implicit.
-For example, when a developer spontaneously commits a bugfix, the commit itself is a proposal of consensus: "I assume we all agree that this bug needs to be fixed, and that this is the way to fix it."
+For example, when a developer spontaneously commits a bugfix, the commit itself is a proposal of consensus: I assume we all agree that this bug needs to be fixed, and that this is the way to fix it.
 Of course, the developer does not actually say that; she just commits the fix, and the others in the project do not bother to state their agreement, because silence is consent.
-If someone commits a change that turns out not to have consensus, the result is simply for the project to discuss the change as though it had not already been committed.
+If someone commits a change that turns out not to have consensus, the result will simply be that the project discusses the change as though it had not already been committed.
 The reason this works is the topic of the next section.

 The fact that the project's source code is kept under version control means that most decisions can be easily unmade.
-The most common way this happens is that someone commits a change mistakenly thinking everyone would be happy with it, only to be met with objections after the fact.
+The most common way this happens is that someone commits a change mistakenly thinking everyone will be happy with it, only to be met with objections after the fact.
 It is typical for such objections to start out with an obligatory apology for having missed out on prior discussion, though this may be omitted if the objector finds no record of such a discussion in the mailing list archives.
 Either way, there is no reason for the tone of the discussion to be different after the change has been committed than before.
 Any change can be reverted, at least until dependent changes are introduced (i.e., new code that would break if the original change were suddenly removed).
-The version control system gives the project a way to undo the effects of bad or hasty judgement.
+Version control gives the project a way to undo the effects of bad or hasty judgement.
 This, in turn, frees people to trust their instincts about how much feedback is necessary before doing something.

 This also means that the process of establishing consensus need not be very formal.
 Most projects handle it by feel.
 Minor changes can go in with no discussion, or with minimal discussion followed by a few nods of agreement.
 For more significant changes, especially ones with the potential to destabilize a lot of code, people should wait a day or two before assuming there is consensus, the rationale being that no one should be marginalized in an important conversation simply because he didn't check email frequently enough.

 Inevitably, some debates just won't consense.
 When all other means of breaking a deadlock fail, the solution is to vote.
 But before a vote can be taken, there must be a clear set of choices on the ballot.
 Here, again, the normal process of technical discussion blends serendipitously with the project's decision-making procedures.
 The kinds of questions that come to a vote often involve complex, multifaceted issues.
 In any such complex discussion, there are usually one or two people playing the role of honest broker: posting periodic summaries of the various arguments and keeping track of where the core points of disagreement (and agreement) lie.
-These summaries help everyone measure how much progress has been made, and remind everyone of what issues remain to be addressed.
+These summaries help everyone measure how much progress has been made toward resolving the issues, and remind everyone of what questions remain to be addressed.
 Those same summaries can serve as prototypes for a ballot sheet, should a vote become necessary.
 If the honest brokers have been doing their job well, they will be able to credibly call for a vote when the time comes, and the group will be willing to use a ballot sheet based on their summary of the issues.
-The brokers themselves may be participants in the debate; it is not necessary for them to remain above the fray, as long as they can understand and fairly represent others' views, and not let their partisan sentiments prevent them from summarizing the state of the debate in a neutral fashion.
+The brokers themselves may be participants in the debate; it is not necessary for them to remain above the fray, as long as they can understand and fairly represent others' views, and not let their partisan sentiments prevent them from summarizing the state of the debate accurately.

 The actual content of the ballot is usually not controversial.
 By the time matters reach a vote, the disagreement has usually boiled down to a few key issues, with recognizable labels and brief descriptions.
 Occasionally a developer will object to the form of the ballot itself.
-Sometimes his concern is legitimate, for example, that an important choice was left off or not described accurately.
+Sometimes his concern is legitimate, for example that an important choice was left off or not described accurately.
 But other times a developer may be merely trying to stave off the inevitable, perhaps knowing that the vote probably won't go his way.
-See the section called “Difficult People” in Chapter 6, Communications for how to deal with this sort of obstructionism.
+See the section called “Difficult People” for how to deal with this sort of obstructionism.

-Voting's main advantage is that it finally settles a question so everyone can move on.
-But it settles it by a head count, instead of by rational dialogue leading everyone to the same conclusion.
-The more experienced people are with open source projects, the less eager I find them to be to settle questions by vote.
+Voting's only function is that it finally settles a question so everyone can move on.
+But it settles by a head count, instead of by rational dialogue leading everyone to the same conclusion.
+The more experienced people are with open source projects, the less eager I find them to be to resolve questions by voting.
 Instead they will try to explore previously unconsidered solutions, or compromise more severely than they'd originally planned.
 Various techniques are available to prevent a premature vote.
 The most obvious is simply to say "I don't think we're ready for a vote yet," and explain why not.
 Another is to ask for an informal (non-binding) show of hands.
 If the response clearly tends toward one side or another, this will make some people suddenly more willing to compromise, obviating the need for a formal vote.
 But the most effective way is simply to offer a new solution, or a new viewpoint on an old suggestion, so that people re-engage with the issues instead of merely repeating the same arguments.